Mexico works on plan to deal with Trump's deportations

 Trump added: "we want to secure our border."

-Nieto has expressed interested in meeting with Trump before he takes office on January 20.
+Peña Nieto has expressed interested in meeting with Trump before he takes office on January 20.
 This would be the second meeting between the two.

-Meanwhile, Nieto spoke by phone Monday with outgoing US President Barack Obama on progress in the bilateral relationship between the two countries, including economic growth, combating organized crime, and migration, a statement read.
+Meanwhile, Peña Nieto spoke by phone Monday with outgoing US President Barack Obama on progress in the bilateral relationship between the two countries, including economic growth, combating organized crime, and migration, a statement read.

 The statement says "the Mexican president expressed his appreciation to President Obama for being a great friend and ally of Mexico, as well as a committed partner.